theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ## 10- Exploring the summary output

-Anvi'o produced a fast file for each MAG, along with various parameters regarding notably their environmental detection:
+Anvi'o produced a FASTA file for each MAG, along with various parameters regarding notably their environmental detection:

 Here are values for each MAG that are particularly useful: